 Due to the global COVID-19 pandemic and its still uncertain evolution in the months to come, the summer school Nonlinear Life | 4th edition is held online.

 The summer school

-Applicants will be notified on the acceptance to the summer school by the first week of June and shall proceed with the payment of the (full or reduced) participation fee by the second week of June.
+Applicants will be notified on the acceptance to the summer school within a week of the day of the application and shall proceed with the payment of the participation fee by 20 July 2021.
 No payment is required at the time of application.